Mountain Man – Indian – Canadian Fur Trade

 A brief summary on the Mountain Man Canadian and Indian Fur Trade articles:

 Paleo-Indians migrated to the Americas about 13,500 (11,500 B.C.) years ago.
 The three earliest groups, Clovis, Folsom, and Plainview are referred to as Paleo-Indians.
-A major portion of these hunter-gatherers came by way of Beringia and the Bering Strait land bridge, but there is growing evidence some of the Paleo-Indians arrived by boats at an earlier date.
+A major portion of these hunter-gatherers came by way of Beringia and the Bering Strait land bridge, but there is growing evidence of Paleo-Indians arriving by boats at an earlier date.

 Mesoamerica, or Meso-America, is the area of central America from central Mexico and the Yucatan Peninsula to Guatemala, Belize, and parts of Honduras.
 Some of the most advanced cultures of the time developed in Mesoamerica.
 Vast temple ruins are found throughout Mesoamerica.
 It is interesting to note the second oldest civilization in the world developed at Caral in Peru.